gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 When I started this rewrite, I was under the impression that the Rust standard library uses the C memory allocator (basically, `malloc`) under the covers when it needs to allocate some memory.

-However, I quickly discovered that it is not (anymore?) the case, it uses its own allocator - at least on Linux where there is no C library shipping with the kernel.
+However, I quickly discovered that it is not (anymore?) the case, Rust uses its own allocator - at least on Linux where there is no C library shipping with the kernel.
 Miri again is the MVP here since it detected the issue of mixing the C and Rust allocations which prompted this section.

 As Bryan Cantrill once said: "glibc on Linux, it's just, like, your opinion dude".
 Meaning, glibc is just one option, among many, since Linux is just the kernel and does not ship with a libC.
 So the Rust standard library cannot expect a given C library on every Linux system, like it would be on macOS or the BSDs or Illumos.
-All of that to say: it implements its own memory allocator.
+All of that to say: Rust implements its own memory allocator.

 The consequence of this, is that allocating memory on the C/C++ side, and freeing it on the Rust side, is undefined behavior: it amounts to freeing a pointer that was never allocated by this allocator.
 And vice-versa, allocating a pointer from Rust and freeing it from C.

-That has dire consequences since most memory allocators do not detect this in Release mode.
+That has dire consequences since most memory allocators do not detect this in release mode.
 You might free completely unrelated memory leading to use-after-free later, or corrupt the memory allocator structures.
 It's bad.

 Here's a simplified example of code that triggered this issue: